usc-isi-i2/karma-step-by-step/README.md

 karma-step-by-step
 ==================

-Step by step tutorial to learn Karma.
-Check out the Wiki.
+These repo contains a by step tutorial to learn Karma.

+The repo contains the files you need to practice the tutorial, and the steps are in the (Wiki)[https://github.com/InformationIntegrationGroup/karma-step-by-step/wiki].